TheRaphael0000/tahm-ken.ch/readme.md

 ## thanks

+people who directly helped the project (more than feedbacks):

 - thanks to @celiendonze and @Etiouse for helping me populate the initial `challenges.json`
 - thanks to @Pomarine for reviewing and correcting the `challenges.json` file
 - thanks to @Naralas for fixing paths in `brute_force_compositions.ipynb`

+people who gave feedback that were implemented/bug fixed:

+-